/

 9. A Lack of Executive-Level Involvement

-Therefore, the CEO, COO, and other management team members may not financially support updates to the system or a replacement of the system, which would lead to higher adoption of CRM.
+When the CEO, COO, and other management team members don’t financially support updates to the system — or a full replacement — adoption stagnates.

 10. New Users Aren’t Getting Properly Trained